Fitness marketing and engagement

 Other useful information

 We have developed an IFI 'Marketing Gyms to Disabled People Kitbag'.
-This is available for IFI Mark facilities to download free of charge.
-Please email the IFI team to receive a password/username to access the kitbag.
+This is available for IFI Mark facilities and other interested parties to download free of charge.